Registration Information for Winter 2026: MAcc, Class of 2026

 Q. How do I register for my courses?

-You will automatically be block enrolled into your 6.0 credits of core courses in the Winter term, as well as any courses you were awarded through bidding.
+A. You will automatically be block enrolled into your 3.75 credits of core courses in the Winter term, as well as any courses you were awarded through bidding.
 To register for additional elective courses, students will use the University’s general registration process on Wolverine Access.
 Please refer to How to Add & Drop Classes for more detailed registration instructions.

 Q. Do I need to use the backpack feature in Wolverine Access before registration opens?

-Q: When is my registration appointment time?
+Q. When is my registration appointment time?

-Q: Do I have to register exactly at my appointment time, and when does my registration close?
+Q. Do I have to register exactly at my appointment time, and when does my registration close?

-A: You do not need to register exactly at your appointment time, but some classes will fill quickly, or seats may be opened to non-Ross students after registration has been open for a week or more, so it is to your advantage to register when your appointment time opens.
-Once your appointment time opens, you can continue to make changes until the drop/add deadlines for Winter 2024.
+A. You do not need to register exactly at your appointment time, but some classes will fill quickly, or seats may be opened to non-Ross students after registration has been open for a week or more, so it is to your advantage to register when your appointment time opens.
+Once your appointment time opens, you can continue to make changes until the drop/add deadlines for Winter 2026.

 Q: How can I learn how to use Wolverine Access to drop/add classes?